The minimally extended Varying Speed of Light (meVSL): Cosmology

 where we denote $H^{(\GR)}$ is the Hubble parameter of GR, $\Lambda \tc_0^2 = 8 \pi \tG_0 \rho_{\Lambda}$, the equation of state (e.o.s) of the cosmological constant $\omega_{\Lambda} = -1$, and $\rho_{\cro}$ is the critical density to have a flat Universe.

-From now on, we limit ourselves to the consideration of the flat universe ({\it i.e.}, $k=0$) only.
+Henceforth, we limit ourselves to the flat universe (\textit{i.e.}, $k=0$) only.
 In this case, the deceleration parameter, $q$ can be written as

 where $\Omega_{i} \equiv \rho_i / \rho_{\cro}$ is the mass density contrasts of i-component.
 Because both $H^2$ and $\ddot{a}/a$ of meVSL are modified by factor $a^{b/2}$ as shown in Eqs.~\eqref{H2mp} and~\eqref{ddotaoa}, the deceleration parameter does not include an extra scale factor.
-However, it still includes the meVSL effect as $-b/4$.
-Thus, the value of the deceleration parameter of meVSL model decreases (increases) by $-b/4$ compared to that of GR when $b$ is positive (negative).
-This difference is independent of the cosmic time ({\it i.e.}, the scale factor $a$) and thus gives important information when combined with other observational quantities that depend on the cosmic time.
+However, it still has the meVSL effect as $-b/4$.
+Thus, the value of the deceleration parameter of the meVSL model decreases (increases) by $-b/4$ compared to GR when $b$ is positive (negative).
+This difference is independent of the cosmic time ({\it i.e.}, the scale factor $a$) and thus gives crucial information when combined with other observational quantities that depend on the cosmic time.

 One can rewrite the above equations~\eqref{H2mp} and~\eqref{ddotaoa} by dividing them with $H_0^2$